 The jolt was almost undetectable, as if a magician had whipped the Tarmac out from beneath us.
 Then the asphalt filled my eyeballs, and then the sky.
 Then the road.
 Sky.
 Road.
 Sky.
 Road.
 Turning like a flickbook.
 The rest, I don’t recall.

 They say of the TT riders what they say of soldiers.
 “He died doing what he loved.”
 And in a sense, that’s true of me too.
 I loved being a journalist.
 But it’s the World Cup next week, and I would have loved to have been one for just a little bit longer.

 Alright, so none of the above actually happened, but when I accepted the offer of a pillion ride round the Isle of Man Tourist Trophy course, on the back of the superbike of one of its many unhinged former champions, some hilarious colleagues suggested it might be wise to file my own obituary in advance.

 So having spent a full fortnight consuming the near comic abundance of jaw dropping TT wipeouts on Youtube, not least the 2003, 160 mile an hour spectacular from Richard ‘Milky’ Quayle, the chap who, one spleenless decade on, would be driving me around, this was how I pictured my end.

-Studying the course The reality was something very different - an unimaginable, unforgettable wonder.
+The reality was something very different - an unimaginable, unforgettable wonder.
 But more on that later.

 In the hundred and seven years since the Isle of Man Tourist Trophy was first up for grabs, somewhere in the region of 250 racers have been killed on the quaint village streets, the country lanes and the high mountain roads .
 The exact number, beguilingly is not known.
 And this figure doesn’t include the ‘Mad Sunday’ racers, wildly enthusiastic amateurs who tear round on the festival’s first sunday, which is today.